w3c/webextensions/proposals/dark_mode_extension_icons.md

 1. 16 is a size in `{"16": "icon.png"}` and any number as a size can be used, as per browser specifications.
 The word `"any"` could also be used in place of a number to represent a path to an icon with any supported format.
+The icon size used by the browser will be determined as follows:
+For raster images.
+The requested size will be used as defined in icon_variants.
+If the requested icon size by the browser is not present in the manifest file, a size higher than the requested icon size will be used if present.
+For vector images.
+The size lookup will be density independent.
+Example: the browser wants to use an icon with size 16 with a density 1.5.
+For raster images, it will search for an icon with size 24.
+While for vector images it will search for an icon with size 16.
 ## Security and Privacy

 ### Exposed Sensitive Data